freakmaxi/kertish-dfs/manager-node/README.md

 # Kertish DFS Manager Node

-Manager node is responsible to orchestrate data nodes.
+Manager node is responsible to orchestrate Kertish-dfs farm.
 Default bind endpoint port is `:9400`

 Manager node keep the index of files in Redis dss and cluster information in mongo db.
-Redis dss will also use to keep index and cluster stability
+Locking-center will use to keep index and cluster stability.

 Should be started with parameters that are set as environment variables